stuartleske/freecbt/TRANSLATIONS.md

 Go through as much as you can and translate into your language.
 If you can't translate everything, that's okay, it will fall back to English.

+For consistency, the FreeCBT app should be called "FreeCBT" in all languages, even if your language has a different acronym for "CBT".

 ## Open up `src/i18n.ts` and add your language

 In the file, add an import line: